Wow. Aren’t they different?

 These will be the things I remember when I lie close to death.

 So, what are you doing this summer?
 It’s not too late to sign up for the experience of Retreat to Ireland.
-We’ve got 6 spots left and a whole beautiful Irish world to feed your senses and your mind.
+We’ve got spots left and a whole beautiful Irish world to feed your senses and your mind.
 People from all over West Cork are coming together to help provide you with an adventure of unrepeatable magic.
 All you have to do is the make the decision and show up.
-Me and Ireland will do the rest!
+We will do the rest!

 Think about it like this…the cost of the retreat and a plane ticket is akin to: